Best Enrichment Classes by Age: What to Enrol Your Child In (Singapore)

 The Reality

-From P4 onwards, the focus inevitably shifts toward PSLE preparation.
-This is the stage where academic enrichment (tuition) becomes more common and arguably more justified.
+From P4 onwards, the focus inevitably shifts toward PSLE.
+This is the stage where academic tuition becomes more common and, honestly, more justified.

 Priority Enrichment